 My posts may contain affiliate links.
 If you click though and make a purchase, we might make a small commission, but at no extra cost to you.

 Choose different sized beads.
 I chose seven beads for my carrot.
 Two large beads, two medium beads, and then three graduated size smaller beads.
 If you order the pack that I linked above, you will have all of the sizes that I used.
 You can also make them all one size.
 That looks just as cute.
 Make it your own!
-I used a couple of ribbon spools to elevate a skewer that I had placed my beads onto.
+Thread your beads onto a wood skewer.
 It makes it easier to paint the beads.
-I added two coats of paint.

 Next, I pulled out a bit of raffia to use as my topper and cut a bundle of it to my length of choice, which was six inches.
 I laid a long strand of cut twine perpendicular to my raffia, and then folded my raffia together up around the twine.
 It looked something like this afterwards.